A Measure of Predictive Sharpness for Probabilistic Models

-We turn next to continuous outcome spaces to evaluate the behavior of S$(d_*)$.
-We examine a set of representative probability density functions defined on the interval $\Omega = [0,4]$, displayed in Table~\ref{tbl-two}.
+We turn next to continuous settings to examine the behavior of $S(f)$.
+We examine a set of representative probability density functions defined on the interval $\Omega = [0,4]$, shown in Table~\ref{tbl-two}.

-Similarly to the discrete case, S$(d_*)$ reflects proportionally increases in concentration of probability mass.
-It rewards concentration anywhere within the distribution, favoring greater concentration over narrower regions of the domain.
-This enables the measure, for example, to distinguish between similar piecewise and Gaussian densities, where it rewards the Gaussian density over the piecewise density given its increased concentration at the center point of the distribution.
-In contrast to Shannon entropy and KL-divergence, the measure provides an interpretable metric of concentration, where the scale of the measure moves between maximal diffusion (0) and maximal concentration (1).
+Similarly to $S(P)$, the continuous sharpness functional $S(f)$ reflects proportionally increases in the concentration of probability mass across the outcome space.
+It rewards concentration anywhere within the distribution, favoring greater concentration over narrower regions. $S(f)$ thus distinguishes between distributions that may be ranked similarly by entropy, illustrated in Table~\ref{tbl-two} by piecewise and Gaussian distributions that mirror the discrete examples examined in the previous section.
+A reciprocal relationship with variance again exists, where variance reflects spatial spread as sharpness captures inherent concentration.
+Thus, more spread out distributions, such as multimodal Gaussian mixtures, may have relatively high variance even when their mass is more locally concentrated, while unimodal distributions may have lower variance but also lower concentration. $S(f)$ provides an interpretable metric of concentration, where the scale of the measure ranges between maximal diffusion ($0$) and maximal concentration ($1$).